Positions

 State League Studies

 The League’s study process is the way we develop positions on issues.
-Below are upcoming state studies.
+Our recent state studies consensus results were announced at the State Convention June 20-22.

 National League Studies